graphile/worker/website/docs/config.md

 How long in milliseconds after a gracefulShutdown is triggered should Graphile Worker wait to trigger the AbortController, which should cancel supported asynchronous actions?

+### worker.localQueue

+Type:
+`{ size: number; ttl?: number; refetchDelay?: { durationMs: number; threshold?: number; maxAbortThreshold?: number; }; } | undefined`

+If you're running in high concurrency, you will likely want to reduce the load on the database by using a local queue to distribute jobs to workers rather than having each ask the database directly.

 ### worker.logger